Resource created by M&S Company Archive.

 - KS3 History: Local history study, Challenges for Britain and the wider world 1901 to the present day.

 - KS3 Geography: Human Geography: population and urbanisation, economic activity

 - Knowledge of how M&S continued to expand during the 1930s and 1940s

 - Understanding of how a successful large business began in a very small way

 - Skills of researching and gathering evidence using primary sources (photographs)

 - Look at the photo of the cafeteria in the 1950s .
 How is it the same, and how is it different from cafés today?
 In what ways would it have seemed very modern at the time it opened?

 - Invent a menu for the 1950s M&S cafeteria - remember to use only food and drink that was available at that time!

-- Read about the history of Briggate as a shopping centre in Leeds (using the Related Link to the Discovering Leeds website below), then discuss why certain types of properties (such as slaughterhouses, workers cottages and wool/cloth markets) gradually disappeared from the street between the 17th and 20th Centuries.
+- Read about the history of Briggate as a shopping centre in Leeds using the Discovering Leeds website (see Supporting Links in Resources), then discuss why certain types of properties (such as slaughterhouses, workers cottages and wool/cloth markets) gradually disappeared from the street between the 17th and 20th Centuries.